bayinfosys/autotrain/readme.md

 ## Usage
     ./make.env > .env
+    echo EXPERIMENT_NAME=exp-004 >> .env
     docker-compose -f compose.yaml up --scale model-search 5

-to create mongodb username and password and launch five instances of the model-search process. tensorboard will be available at __http:://localhost:6006__
+To create mongodb username and password, run an experiment named 'exp-004' with five instances of the model-search process.
+Tensorboard will be available at __http:://localhost:6006__

 # TODO
 * GPU training